zowe/docs-site/docs/user-guide/cli-installcli.md

 4. (Optional) If you no longer require the profiles for your previous Zowe CLI installation, you can delete them.

-   **Important:** We do not recommend deleting the profiles for your previous Zowe CLI installation until you have tested your @next installation and are satisfied with its performance.
+   **Important:** We do not recommend deleting the profiles for your previous Zowe CLI installation until you have tested your @zowe-v2-lts installation and are satisfied with its performance.

    Issue the following command: